flash-oss/medici/README.md

         .debit(`Accounts:${walletId}`, amount)
         .commit({ session });

-      // .balance() can be an resource-expensive operation.
+      // .balance() can be a resource-expensive operation.
 So we do it after we
       // created the journal.
       const balanceAfter = await mainLedger.balance(
         {